akunzle/twitch_data_analysis/README.md

 #### Chat usage data:
 chat table

 The Twitch Science Team provided this practice dataset.
-You can download the .csv files (800,000 rows) from GitHub.
+You can download the .csv files (800,000 rows) from GitHub: https://github.com/Codecademy-Curriculum/Codecademy-Learn-SQL-from-Scratch/tree/master/Twitch